Kamran-Afzali/Kamran-Afzali.github.io/_posts/HI/Unis_1_3_new.md

 ### Australia

+####  Medical schools

+- The Australian Medical Council (AMC) and the Australian Digital Health Agency formed a partnership in 2020 to engage in a project aimed at understanding how technology impacts the standards of medical education, training and practice in Australia.
+This was done in alignment with the AMC’s roles as a national standards body for medical education and training, and as the accreditation authority for the medical profession.
+AMC completed this work by launching the [framework](https://www.amc.org.au/wp-content/uploads/2021/10/Digital-Health-in-Medicine-Capability-Framework-FINAL-18-Oct-2021.pdf) with medical education providers and other key stakeholders of medicine.
+As part of this launch, AMC also presented on the capability framework at a number of national medical education and workforce conferences and shared a new look digital health page with their stakeholders.

+#### Selected Universities

 #### Sydney

 The University of Sydney offers innovative health informatics programs, integrating health education within computer science and engineering undergraduate degrees.
 Students can pursue a Bachelor of Advanced Computing and Medical Sciences, blending core computing skills with comprehensive health system knowledge, or a Bachelor of Biomedical Engineering and Health, combining engineering principles with health applications.
 At the graduate level, the Faculty of Computer Sciences offers an MSc in Digital Health and Data Science, focusing on advanced data science skills tailored to address challenges in digital health.
 These programs prepare students for interdisciplinary roles in the digital health landscape.